 Most Plaza Premium lounges are in Priority Pass, but the Plaza Premium Lounge in Terminal 5 at Heathrow, the main home of British Airways, cannot be accessed with your Priority Pass card.

-The lounge is located on level 2, Terminal 5 Departures at London Heathrow Airport (Next to Gate A7), with opening hours 05:00 – 22:00 daily.
-This lounge is in the mirror image position to the Aspire lounge (reviewed below) which is by Gate A18 in Terminal 5.
+The lounge is located on level 2, Terminal 5 Departures at London Heathrow Airport (Next to Gate A7), with opening hours 5:00 am – 10:00 pm daily.
+This lounge is in the mirror image position to the Aspire lounge (reviewed below), which is by Gate A18 in Terminal 5.
 If you are facing towards the planes at what I consider the “front” of the Terminal 5 departures area.
 This Plaza Premium lounge is at the very far left of the terminal at the gate level.

-This lounge tends to be much less busy than the Aspire lounge below and serves a great breakfast of cereals, pastries, juice along with hot breakfast items including scrambled egg, bacon and sausages.
-In the evening there are light bites that are fairly filling including Nachos and hot dishes like vegetable curry with steamed rice, rosemary potatoes, beef stew, penne pasta and BBQ chicken wings.
-The selection is very similar in quality, if smaller in volume than the BA Galleries Business Class lounges.
+This lounge tends to be much less busy than the Aspire lounge below and serves a great breakfast of cereals, pastries, juice, along with hot breakfast items including scrambled eggs, bacon, and sausages.
+There are light bites that are fairly filling in the evening, including Nachos and hot dishes like vegetable curry with steamed rice, rosemary potatoes, beef stew, penne pasta, and BBQ chicken wings.
+The selection is similar in quality, if smaller in volume than the BA Galleries Business Class lounges.
 If you want peace and quiet, you may prefer this lounge.

 COPYRIGHT 2014 - 2023 LUXURYTRAVELDIARY.COM REPRODUCTION WITHOUT CONSENT FORBIDDEN.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.